Rokiis1/roadmap/test_case_design/test_case_design.md

 <details>
     <summary>Overview:</summary>

-- **Functional Requirements:**
-  - Describe what the system should do.
-  - Specify the functions and features that the system must provide.
-- **Non-Functional Requirements:**
-  - Describe how the system should perform.
-  - Specify the quality attributes.
 - **Sources of Requirements:**
   - **Requirement Specifications:**
     - Detailed documents that outline the system's functionalities.
     - Often created by business analysts or product owners.
   - **Design Documents:**
-    - Provide detailed descriptions of the system's architecture, components, and interactions.
+    - Design documents provide detailed descriptions of the system's architecture, components, interactions, and user interface (UI) design.
     - Help understanding how the system is built and how it should function.
   - **User Stories:**
     - Short descriptions of features from the perspective of the end user.